tomstagg/nn-zero-to-hero/README.md

 The makemore neural net uses the same data to create a training set, initalises weights in a model, and calculate the loss of the model and iteratively tune the weights using forward and backward passes.
 A softmax function is defined to convert model weights to a probability distribution which is used to generate outputs.

 In this part, data is loaded from a file into input and output lists as a training set.
-This contain values from 1 to 27 for each character and start/stop char '.'.
-An NN model which has 27 inputs and 27 outputs is created, effectively a 27,27 matrix with random negative and positive values.
+This contain values from 1 to 27 for each character and start/stop char `.`.
+An NN model which has 27 inputs and 27 outputs is created, effectively a `(27,27)` matrix with random negative and positive values.
 This model is to be trained.
 The input training set is one hot encoded for each item resulting in x,27 xenc shape.
-These are matmul together (x,27) giving logcounts. a softmax is used on these values to turn them into probabilities. exp(), then sum(1).
+These are matrix multiplied (matmul) together `(x,27)` giving logcounts. a softmax is used on these values to turn them into probabilities. exp(), then sum(1).
 The loss is calculated by working out the prob of the next letter, taking its log, summing it over the training set, averaging it and taking the negative.

 ## building makemore: MLP